Clicky

 With its simple interface and familiar tools, Word is like an old friend that we can always rely on.

 But despite that, one area where it can be particularly tricky is in determining the readability of your writing.
+Thankfully, Word has a built-in readability feature that can help with this.

 It’s all well and good to have great ideas, but if they’re not presented in a way that’s easy to understand, then what’s the point?